MartinThoma/MartinThoma.github.io/content/2017-07-27-nlp-reuters.md

     * SVM depends extremely on the implementation (see [What is the difference between LinearSVC and SVC(kernel=“linear”)?](https://stackoverflow.com/q/45384185/562769))
 * **Prediction Quality**:
     * LinearSVC, logistic regression and MLP are accurate
-    * Achieving high accuracy seems to be easier than achieving high F1 scores.
+    * Achieving high binary accuracy seems to be easier than achieving high F1 scores.
+It's no surprise that high subset accuracy is hard to achieve.

 The MLP has a reasonable prediction quality and test time.